128technology/docs/docs/config_command_guide.md

 | name | description |
 | ---- | ----------- |
 | device-name | The value to set for this field |

+#### Description

+##### device-name (string)

+A string identifier for device-interface which only uses alphanumerics, underscores, dashes, or slashes, and cannot exceed 12 characters.

+Must contain only alphanumeric characters or any of the following: _ -
+Length: 0-12

 ## `configure authority router node device-interface network-interface`